bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Ping an host or all hosts
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the following command to check if Ansible can contact a specific registered
+To check if Ansible can contact a registered host (management1 for example):
-host:

 .. code-block:: bash